top of page

 • Neurological conditions such as diabetes or spinal injury

-Specialized bowel incontinence physiotherapy focuses on restoring muscle strength, control, and awareness of the pelvic floor, the key muscle group responsible for supporting your bladder and bowel.
+Pelvic floor physiotherapy for bowel or faecal leakage focuses on restoring muscle strength, control, and awareness of the pelvic floor, the key muscle group responsible for supporting your bladder and bowel.

 2. Pelvic Floor Muscle Training

-Bowel health isn’t just about muscles it’s also about daily habits.
-You’ll receive guidance on optimal toileting positions, diet and fibre intake, and strategies for managing constipation or diarrhoea.
+Bowel health isn’t just about muscles; it’s also about daily habits.
+You’ll receive guidance on optimal toileting positions, diet and fibre intake, and strategies for managing constipation or loose stools.
 Small adjustments often make a big difference.

 Bowel incontinence can affect emotional wellbeing and confidence.
 Physiotherapy sessions provide a safe, supportive space to discuss your concerns openly, helping you feel more in control and less anxious about your symptoms.